edgenard/study_two/docs/phases/phase1.md

 ## Gems/Libraries

 ## Miscellaneous
-* Basic layout for each page in css.
+- [ ] Basic layout for each page in css.
+- [ ] Email Validation
+- [ ] ActionMailer to send registration emails.